thequeenofclubs/MinecraftServer/wiki/projects.md

 Construction Started: Early June, 2021
 Construction Finished: October 30, 2021
 Time Taken: Approx 40 hours
-Parts of Giant's Park were transferred during [rebirth](/MinecraftServer/wiki/origin-story#rebirth), and parts were built by Gabe & Krissy in the new world.
+Parts of Giant's Park were transferred during [rebirth](/MinecraftServer/wiki/origin-story#rebirth), and parts were built by Valerie & Krissy in the new world.

 #### View of Giant's Park from the BeaconTree.
 ![giantspark](/MinecraftServer/assets/images/projectimages/giantspark.png)